 Weighted vs Unweighted GPA

 Weighted and unweighted GPA are two different summaries of academic performance.
 They are related, but they are not interchangeable.
-Students often feel confused when both numbers appear on the same transcript or when admission pages mention one without clearly defining the scale.
+Students often panic when both numbers appear on the same transcript because they assume one of them must be the "real" GPA.
+That is the wrong question.
+The better question is what each number is trying to summarize.

 Applicable Use Cases